 1. Go for quantity – get out all the ideas, no matter how silly

 2. Withhold criticism – there are no bad ideas

 3. Welcome crazy ideas – the wilder the better

 4. Build on other people’s ideas – listen to them first and then add “yes and…”

 Now you can start.
 Write the problem as a question on the whiteboard.
 Then ask all of your brains to throw in their ideas.
 As a facilitator, keep the discussion focused on the topic.
 To ensure that people don’t speak over one another, you can provide a talking stick which is passed around.
 Note down all ideas and put them up for everyone to see.
 Remind people to add on to ideas.
 If Ann thinks of: “let’s build a cool umbrella” Jay can say: “YES and let’s make it one that flies too…”.
 If someone did kill a good idea, the facilitator can always bring it back to life to throw it back on the table.

 At the end of the session, see if there are two ideas that can be combined.
 In brainstorming, the slogan is: 1+1=3.
 Then let the team vote to know which are the most popular ones.
 You can now either start with another round of brainstorming to build on those ideas, or if you are happy with the solution, bring it to an end.
 Finally, record your best ideas, so you don’t lose them.

 Nominal Group Technique

-The second way of brainstorming is the Nominal Group Technique.
+The second way of brainstorming is the nominal group technique.
 Explain the ground rules and present the problem.
 Then ask each person to write their ideas anonymously.
-Then collect the ideas and let the group vote on each idea.
+Collect the ideas and let the group vote on each idea.
 The top ranked ideas may be sent back to the participants or subgroups for further brainstorming.
 For example, one group may brainstorm on the form of a product, while the other focuses on the technical features.

 Group Passing Technique